-- 7. The Small Settlement Location (SSLs) around Wellesbourne excludes the land east of Warwick Road promoted by Rosconn Strategic Land.
-As the land falls between the SSL and the settlement boundary, this anomaly should be rectified in the next iteration of the SA. - 8.
+- 5. The following comments are made in respect of the SA for Wellesbourne. - 6.
 The SSL for Wellesbourne (as with other settlements) covers a large area of land around all sides of the edge of the village.
 Some edges of the settlement will have more adverse impacts than others due to their different characteristics.
 For example, land to the west is constrained by the Airfield, and land to the south by the proximity to the Ancient Woodland 'Wellesbourne Wood'.
 Assessing the settlement edge as a whole does not allow for any distinction to be made between different areas for growth.

-It is difficult therefore to draw conclusions as to the appropriateness of the settlement to accommodate growth from this exercise alone. - 9.
-However, it is clear from Table 5.1 that the only major adverse impacts identified relate to landscape sensitivity and agricultural land classification.
+It is difficult therefore to draw conclusions as to the appropriateness of the settlement to accommodate growth from this exercise alone.

+- 7. However, it is clear from Table 5.1 that the only major adverse impacts identified relate to landscape sensitivity and agricultural land classification.
 Landscape sensitivity will of course vary between areas, and can be mitigated by sensitive design.
-Agricultural land classification will of course be a factor that needs to be taken into consideration, but is not an overriding constraint upon development of a site. - 10.
+Agricultural land classification will of course be a factor that needs to be taken into consideration, but is not an overriding constraint upon development of a site. - 8.
 The SA demonstrates therefore that there are no in principle impediments to growth at Wellesbourne, and this is a suitable location for growth.
 The Councils will also be mindful that this is only one piece of evidence at a strategic level, and the HELAA and other evidence will need to inform the selection of allocations in due course.